GSTT-CSC/project-template/Image_Classification_README.md

 ### 4. `scripts/train.py`
 This file is used to define the training run.

-This is where the `Datamodule` and `Network` are pulled together and the values defines in the config file is used to define the datamodule and network used in in the training.
+This is where the `Datamodule` and `Network` are pulled together and the values defined in the config file are used to define the datamodule and network used in in the training.

 The example includes callbacks to retrieve the best model parameters, feel free to delete or add as relevant to your project.